vish1nath/Ebola-Project/README.md

 #The visulizations are target for Health organizations, Governments and general public
 #Data is collected from World Health Organization(WHO),Center of diseases prevention(CDC),Funds Tracking System(FTS),International Air transportation Association(IATA)
-#Below are the list of visulizations created
+Below are the list of visulizations created
-#1.
-Chronological order of Ebola outbreak
+1. Chronological order of Ebola outbreak
-# 2. Sanitation facility in africa
+2. Sanitation facility in africa
 3. Mobility of people in west africa
 4. Forecasting the Ebola cases
 5. District wise distribution of Ebola cases